harveybarnhard/smoov/README.md

 Let's say I'm interested in tract-level data in and around Chicago, IL.
 To produce such maps, this would usually require several slow, multi-line steps:

-1. Load shapefile(s)
+1. Load shapefile(s).
-2. Merge shapefiles and relevant data onto shapefile (tract shapefiles are often separated by state).
+2. Merge shapefiles (tract shapefiles are often separated by state).
+3. Merge tract-level data onto shapefiles.
-3. Subset data appropriately.
+4. Subset data appropriately.
+5. Map
+6. Modify map aesthetics

-With `smoov` however, this process is simpliefied to _one line_.
+With `smoov` however, steps one through five, and parts of step six are simplified to _one line_.
 First, the level of geography is provided with the `geo` parameter.
 Next, optional subsetting takes place using state, county and tract [FIPS](https://transition.fcc.gov/oet/info/maps/census/fips/fips.txt#:~:text=FIPS%20codes%20are%20numbers%20which,to%20which%20the%20county%20belongs.)